SocialGouv/e2esdk/docs/docs/use-cases/forms.md

 ## Cover these scenarios

-- Random users can submit encrypted data and files to one or more recipients
+- Random users can submit encrypted data and files
 - The submitted data can be re-edited by submitter
 - Recipients can invite other recipients to read and interact on the data